 Kiwifruit, Ken's Red Female

 Ripe fruit has red skin and very sweet red flesh.
 Requires Hardy Male for pollenization.
 Low chill variety, yet cold hardy to zone 4.

 Well regarded, tasty, medium sized, fuzzy skinned kiwi.
 Low chilling requirement; adapted to southern California.
 100 hrs.
 Pollenized by Tomuri male.

 Pollenizer for Vincent female kiwi.
 Does not produce fruit.
 One male can pollenize up to eight Vincent females.
 100 hrs.

 Self-fruitful variety, the preferred hardy kiwi for home planting.
 Fuzzless fruit, no need to peel.
 Smaller than the fuzzy kiwi, and usually sweeter; very high in Vitamin C. More winter hardy than Hayward.
-3-400 hrs.; lower chill than originally thought.
+3-400 hours.